What Do Angles In A Rhombus Add Up To

 Rhombus vs. Square: A Closer Look at Special Cases

 It's crucial to distinguish between a rhombus and a square.
-A square is a special type of rhombus where all four angles are equal to 90 degrees.
-However, a rhombus doesn't necessarily have 90-degree angles; its angles can vary, as long as opposite angles remain equal and adjacent angles remain supplementary.
+Now, a square is a special type of rhombus where all four angles are equal to 90 degrees.
+That said, a rhombus doesn't necessarily have 90-degree angles; its angles can vary, as long as opposite angles remain equal and adjacent angles remain supplementary.
 The sum of the interior angles, however, remains constant at 360° in both cases.

 Practical Applications and Problem Solving